ariary/volana/README.md

 * Detection systems that are based on history files
   * `.bash_history`, ".zsh_history" etc ..
 * Detection systems that are based on bash debug traps
+* Detection systems that are based on sudo built-in logging system

 ### Visible for

 * Detection systems that have alert for unknown command (volana one)